dam90/astrometry/nova/README.md

 ### use gunicorn HTTP server

 Make sure you have gunicron installed (`pip install gunicorn`).
-From the nova django directory:
+From the Nova django directory (`/usr/local/astrometry/net/` in my case):

 `gunicorn net.wsgi:application -b 0.0.0.0:8000`